formsend/nano/README.md

 Anonymous, no account or API key required to use.

 Launched **September 15th, 2021**.
 API is stable.
-More endpoints and complex operations are planned in the future. **Enterprise planned for late 2022.**
+More complex operations are planned in the future.  **Enterprise planned for late 2023.**

 [NANO](https://nano.org) is a fee-less, decentralized crypto currency.